 This post may contain affiliate links to products.
 We may receive a commission for purchases made through these links (this does not affect the price you pay and helps me keep this blog running).
 Please note that I only recommend products that I use and love.
 To read my full disclosure click here.

-This is the first time in my life that I have felt I’ve had the freedom to find my own self-worth.
+This is the first time in my life that I have felt I’ve had the freedom to find my own Self-Worth.
 I don’t have my family judging me anymore and I’m single, I’ve realised for the first time that my happiness is up to me, all of my life I have searched for this happiness from others.

 Looking back on my last relationship, I can see how this contributed to it failing.
 I couldn’t make myself happy, so I looked to my partner to make me happy.
 He couldn’t do that because I wasn’t happy, so no matter what he did it wasn’t good enough.
-Then I would blame my unhappiness on him.

 I was searching in all the wrong places, hoping someone or something would come along and fix me, make me happy.